Overview of Puerto Rico Act 20 Tax Incentives

 Purpose of Puerto Rico Tax Incentives

-Puerto Rico seeks to attract outside service entities through tax incentives that encourage investors to relocate to the Island for purposes of stimulating economic growth and social improvement.
+Puerto Rico seeks to attract outside service entities through tax incentives that encourage investors to relocate to the Island for the purposes of stimulating economic growth and social improvement.

-Puerto Rico’s Act 20 also seeks to encourage local service providers to expand their services to persons outside Puerto Rico; and promote the development of new businesses in Puerto Rico.
+Puerto Rico’s Act 20 also seeks to encourage local service providers to expand their services to persons outside Puerto Rico and promote the development of new businesses in Puerto Rico.

 Act 20 Puerto Rico Tax Incentives

-The 20-year tax government decree, renewable for an additional ten year period allows 100% property tax exemption for the first five years of operation for certain export services, including: corporate headquarters, call centers, shared service centers for accounting, finance, marketing, human resources, and other centralized management services.
+The 20-year tax government decree, renewable for an additional ten-year period, allows 100% property tax exemption for the first five years of operation for certain export services including: corporate headquarters, call centers, shared service centers for accounting, finance, marketing, human resources, and other centralized management services.
 After the 5-year period expires, a 90% tax exemption will apply for the remainder of the Tax Exemption Decree.

 Puerto Rico Taxes Eligibility